danmayer/danmayer.github.com/_posts/2021-11-23-availability.md

 ### Daily Service Quality

 This is the impact of day to day expected success rates, latency, and failures that should be expected during normal operations.
 The effect of these issues is somehting your application teams have the ability to impact and control the outcomes of.
 Note: that all your third parties also have spikes in latency, error rates, and can for partial outages be mitigated by eng and platform teams.

-# Margeen left doesn't work for mobile look at tailwind solution?

 ## Micro Service SLAs